santiment/academy/src/docs/products-and-plans/create-an-api-key/index.md

 All of our current products use the [Sanbase](https://app.santiment.net) account as reference.
-You cannot use Sanbase as a login option, but this does not work for the API or for Sansheets.
+You cannot use Sanbase as a login option for the API or for Sansheets.
 This is where an API key comes in.

 When you make a Sanbase account you are able to create an API key that